clone, __clone2, clone3 — create a child process

 For further information on user namespaces, see namespaces(7) and user_namespaces(7).

-Before Linux 3.8, use of CLONE_NEWUSER
+Before Linux 3.8, use of CLONE_NEWUSER required that the

-caller have three capabilities: CAP_SYS_ADMIN
+caller have three capabilities: CAP_SYS_ADMIN, CAP_SETUID, and CAP_SETGID.
+Starting with Linux

 3.8, no privileges are needed to create a user